WRSA-FM: Lite 96.9 (2001–2015)

 While other stations had moved on from easy listening by the 1980s and 90s, WRSA continued to play a mix of instrumentals and soft vocals into the new century.
 It briefly called itself "Alabama's Big Easyl" But in 2001, the instrumentals were removed from the playlist.
 WRSA had made change to soft adult contemporary.
 It was rebranded as "Lite 96.9".

 The soft AC sound continued for 14 years.
 The last song played on "Lite 96.9" was "I Will Remember You" by Sarah McLachlan.
 At that point, the tempo was picked up.

 Mix 96.9 (2015–present)

-On January 11, 2015, the station flipped to a mainstream adult contemporary sound, under the branding "Mix 96.9".
+On January 11, 2015, the station flipped to a mainstream adult contemporary sound, under the branding "Mix 96.9" and the slogan "The best variety of the 80s, 90s, & more!".
 The first song played on "Mix 96.9" was "Hit Me With Your Best Shot" By Pat Benatar.
-WRSA plays AC songs from the 1980s through the present.
+WRSA primarily plays AC songs from the 1980s through the present.
 Every year from November to December, "Mix 96.9" plays Christmas music until December 26.

 Personalities

 Notable local on-air personalities on WRSA-FM include Abby Kay and Bill Taylor in morning drive time.
 Other DJs include midday host Stuart Langston and afternoon host Paul Tranquillo (Paul T).

-WRSA carries the nationally syndicated John Tesh, Intelligence for your Life show in evenings.
+Previous personalities since the "Mix 96.9" rebrand included Blair Davis, Jerome "Fish" Fisher, Bonny O'Brien, and traffic reporter Allen Moore.